Become a subscriber and view posts without restrictions.

 - Add heavy cream to the bowl and use a wooden spoon (or other utensil) to blend until ingredients are just combined.
 NOTE: Depending upon the size of your blueberries, the dough may seem a bit dry, simply drizzle more cream until the dough until it comes together in a loose ball.
 It should not be wet or moist.

 - Place dough on a lightly floured work surface and using your fingers, press flat onto the surface the dough until 1 inch thick and somewhat circular.
-Using a butter knife, cut into small triangles.
+Using a butter knife, cut into small triangles (or a classic round scone cutter).

 - Place scones 1 inch apart on a parchment lined baking sheet.

 - Let scones cool.
-Serve warm or at room temperature with butter, jam or honey.
+Serve warm or at room temperature with butter and jam, clotted cream and jam or honey.

 ~Previously Shared Petit Plaisirs: